Physics taught me how to see the world. AI safety is how I hope to protect it.

 Before SLAC, I worked on Bayesian analysis for Mu2e under Professor Yury Kolomensky.

-I love language and spend more than half of my time speaking languages other than English (Chinese, Spanish, Swedish/Norwegian, Italian).
+I love language and spend more than half of my time speaking languages other than English: Chinese (here’s proof), Spanish, Swedish/Norwegian, Italian.

 Apart from family and friends, my values have been influenced greatly by Marcus Aurelius’s Meditations, Confucius’s Lunyu ( 论语 ), Yuval Noah Harari’s Sapiens, and, honestly, Avatar the Last Airbender and SpongeBob.
 The most transformative read of my life was when I read Joanne Baker’s 50 Physics Ideas You Really Need to Know as a kid.